 - A DCTD cannot be used to help with housing costs.

-How to claim
+How to send evidence

 Change of circumstances

 You must report all change of circumstances once you have made a claim as soon as possible otherwise you may need to repay any overpayments.